smeed652/ai-playbook/playbooks/adding-external-data-source.md

 ## Step 7: Update Documentation

 ### What You'll Do
-Document the new provider in the cookbook, update relevant ADRs, and create usage examples.
+Document the new provider in the playbook, update relevant ADRs, and create usage examples.

 ### Files to Create/Modify
-- `docs/cookbook/patterns/provider-pattern.md` (update)
+- `docs/playbook/patterns/provider-pattern.md` (update)
 - `docs/examples/using-veg-cover-data.md` (create)

 ### Code